 One way to deal with genetic hair thinning is to try and address the biological reasons

 ) and only affects the top of the scalp, from crown to hairline.
-Contrary to popular myths, the relevant 'balding genes' can be passed on from either the maternal or paternal side of the family, though recent research suggests they may actually be more likely to come from the father.
+Contrary to popular myths, the relevant 'balding genes' can be passed on from either the maternal or paternal side of the family, or even both despite recent research suggesting they may actually be more likely to come from the father

 There are currently only two clinically-proven, pharmaceutical treatments for male pattern baldness

 - a one-a-day tablet - is a DHT blocker which is only available to medically-suitable men aged 18 years and over.
 It inhibits the formation of this testosterone-byproduct, allowing hair to grow relatively unhindered.

 procedure which, it turns out, was performed by an old school friend of his named Simon.